RoseTheFlower/FarCryPrimalUltrawide/README.md

 1. [Download the archive](/../../releases).
 2. Unpack the files to the \bin\ folder inside the game directory.

+To uninstall, simply remove or move the files.

 Tested on the latest Steam version at 2560x1080, 3840x1080, 5760x1080 and 11520x1080.

 You can buy me a [coffee](https://ko-fi.com/rozziroxx) or become a [patron](https://www.patreon.com/rozzi).